drBenway/pixi-vn-wiki/start/canvas.md

 ## Differences between Pixi’VN and PixiJS

-Pixi’VN provides a `canvas` API object used to interface with Pixi’VN's PixiJS application.
+Pixi’VN provides a API object called `canvas` used to interface with Pixi’VN's PixiJS application.
 Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
 The only differences are as follows:

 - All the components added in the canvas will be linked to an [alias](/start/canvas-alias.md) of your choice.
 This alias will be used to identify the component and to manipulate it.
 - Compared to PixiJS, Pixi’VN saves the current canvas state at each [step](/start/labels.md).